sahirmemon/engineering-onboarding-handbooks/README.md

 Jeremiah will provide you with a high level overview of Pager’s infrastructure, environments and platform tools as they pertain to software engineering.
 This is a great opportunity for you to understand the operational environment that you will be placed in.

 **QA Manager:** Jesmin Aktar\
-Jesmin will introduce you to her team members, as well as go over the QA process.
+Jesmin will introduce you to her team membeoors, as well as go over the QA process.
 This is an excellent opportunity to make some friends in the QA team.

 **Director of engineering:** Shay Weiss\
 Introductory meeting with Shay Weis.
 Shay will provide you with information about engineering vision and get to know you a little better.